wp-plugins/addsearch/README.md

 AddSearch recrawls your site automatically, and automatically adds new content to the search.
 AddSearch is fully hosted and runs on highly scalable servers which ensure operation even on very high traffic sites.

-AddSearch is free for sites up to 300 pages (100 standard + 200 bonus).
+AddSearch is free for sites up to 300 pages.
 For larger sites there are reasonable monthly or annual fees.
 See details at [www.addsearch.com/pricing](http://www.addsearch.com/pricing/)

 We're developing AddSearch constantly, and welcome any feedback or suggestions.
 Please email us at [support@addsearch.com](mailto:support@addsearch.com)

-== Installation ==
+## Installation

 Installing AddSearch is really easy, and takes just minutes.
 Follow these instructions: